-Tap Share this Device on the camera device.
+Tap Share this Device on the remote camera device.

 If Share This Device is dimmed and you cannot tap the button, it means your device is not connected to the same Wi-Fi network as the main switcher.
 Once you connect to the correct Wi-Fi network, you will be able to tap the button.

 If you get a message that the device is busy when trying to connect cameras, it usually means that you have logged into Switcher Studio on more than one device.
 You only need to log into the device that you plan to use as the main switcher (i.e. run the production).
 If you logged into multiple devices, log out of every one except the main switcher.